My name is Mark Hiatt and I teach in the Management and Entrepreneurship Department here at KSU as an Assistant Professor.

 International Management (undergraduate and graduate levels),

-In the future, I hope to teach more marketing related courses (my Master’s degree includes many marketing courses from one of the top graduate marketing programs in the US, if not the world).
+In the future, I hope to teach more commercial and residential real estate and property management related courses (my personal past businesses were involved in these areas).
 I would also like to teach more management application courses like managing small and family businesses (I have considerable personal experience in this area) or entertainment business management.
-In terms of my research interest, leadership development programs and methods are my main focus.
+In terms of my research interest, organizational leadership topics are my main focus.

 In my personal life, I enjoy all things automotive (I’m a big gear-head), and music performance related.
 I’m an accomplished performing musician and vocalist (I play electric bass and sing in a local classic rock band).